-MSc Biotechnology Pass: an aggregate of at least 400/1000 marks (i.e. 40% and above but less than 60%) Exemptions: All passed modules carry an exemption, which is limited to a period of 5 academic years subsequent to the award of the exemption.
-Supplemental Examinations: Please refer to the Book of Modules (www.ucc.ie/academic/modules) for requirements governing the Supplemental Examination for individual modules.
-Note: There is no Supplemental Examination for the Research Dissertation.
-Students who fail to achieve the pass standard for any taught module at the Summer Examination will be permitted to repeat all failed/absent modules at the Autumn Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board.
+Second Class Honours Grade I: an aggregate of at least 720/1200 marks (i.e. 60% and above but less than 70%) Second Class Honours Grade II: an aggregate of at least 600/1200 marks (i.e. 50% and above but less than 60%) Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
+Supplemental Examination: Supplemental Examinations for Semesters 1 and 2 will be held in Autumn.
+Supplemental Examinations for Semester 3 will be held in Winter.
+Please refer to the Book of Modules (www.ucc.ie/academic/modules/) for requirements governing the Supplemental Examination for individual modules.
+Students who fail to achieve the pass standard for the year at the Semester Examination must repeat all failed/absent modules at a Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board, or in a Repeat Year (see below).
 Marks from all passed modules are carried forward to the Supplemental Examination.
-The pass &amp; progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
-Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
+The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
+Capping of Marks at a Supplemental Examination: In determining aggregation, progression and the calculation of honours, the maximum mark that will be taken into account is a pass (40%).
 The actual mark achieved by the candidate will be recorded on the student record.
-Repeat Year Marks will be capped in a repeat year examination.
-Candidates will not be Examinations: eligible for the award of Honours in a Repeat Year.
+Repeat Year Examinations: If a student fails to progress and is allowed to repeat the year, all failed/absent modules must be taken in the Repeat Year.
+In determining aggregation and progression, all modules taken in a Repeat Year are capped at the pass mark - 40%.
+Honours are not awarded in a Repeat Year.